-A closer examination reveals that Net Position between the years decreased by (\$72,899).
-This decrease is a result of the Commission earning a Net Income of \$49,805 for the fiscal year ending June 30, 2018 along with a beginning of the year Implementation Adjustment for the GASB No. 75 (Net OPEB Liability) of (\$122,704).
+A closer examination reveals that Net Position between the years increased by \$22,450.
+This increase is a result of the Commission receiving more income from charges for services than expenses for the fiscal year ending June 30, 2019.

 The other major financial accounts, mainly cash & investments, prepaid expenses, and accounts payable, ended the year relatively consistent with the prior year.